 A Real-World Example With Amazon Comprehend

 During the Discovery phase of projects, Atlantic BT frequently uses surveys to conduct user research.
-Recently, we needed to analyze responses in a survey performed as a part of brand research for the University of Wisconsin-Madison School of Pharmacy.
+Recently, we needed to analyze responses in a survey performed as a part of brand research for a pharmacy school.

 In this instance, Atlantic BT was working with 800 responses from hundreds of participants.
 At an average of one minute per response, simply reading through all these would take 13.5 hours, or two full days.
 And that’s before performing any analysis – remember the point above about proper analysis taking 8 to 10 times longer?
 That would mean that a fully manual analysis of that content would take three weeks!

 Instead, we chose to use NLP to perform the basic topic and sentiment analysis, which allowed our research team to rapidly identify key areas to focus on and research more fully.
 We chose Amazon Comprehend as the NLP tool to use.

 Why We Chose Amazon Comprehend